-The Daring is a carvel planked schooner built in Mangawhai in 1863 by the young Scottish boat builder Donald McInnes.
+The Daring is a carvel planked schooner built in Mangawhai in 1863 by the young Nova Scotian boat builder Donald McInnes.
 She was the third boat built by Donald and was christened the Daring by his sister Miss McInnes as she was launched on a high tide following a day of storms on the 1st Sept 1863.
 She was built for owners John Matheson and John Rattray on 1st September 1863 and initialy moved to Canterbury before being sold and moving to the Manukau Harbour where she operated as a trader along the West Coast ports of the middle North Island.
 The original owners sold the Daring to David Kirkwood in early 1864.
 On the 1st of June 1864 the Daring stranded on the south side of the bar at Waikato Heads.
 She was reported to be a total wreck, but insurance of 500 pound enabled subsequent repair and re-floating.
 On 21st February 1865 the Daring was aground again in a controlled beaching after being caught in a strong wind on a lee shore.
 The skipper considered this the better option rather than risking loss of boat and life on the Kaipara Bar.
 It was this controlled beaching under anchors that has allowed the boat to be preserved in original state and makes her the most complete vessel of the time with many build features that vanished soon after when the coastal vessels changed to the popular flat bottomed scows.
 Relaunching into a constant surf over following days proved fruitless and the uninsured Daring was abandoned, in tact on the beach, on 9th March 1865.
 Presumably cargo, masts, spars, sails and light equipment were removed and reused.
 The boat became buried under the sand dunes where it appears to have remained covered until becoming exposed by receding sand dunes in early May 2018.
-On first emerging the boat appeared to be fully intact, however over subsequent months most of the decking timber has been removed and some of the beams, including the registration beam, have been souvenired by local beach goers or washed away by the relentless waves at each high tide.
+On first emerging the boat appeared to be fully intact, however over subsequent months most of the decking timber and some of the beams, including the registration beam, were souvenired by local beach goers or washed away by the relentless waves at each high tide.

 The quality of craftsmanship in the Daring is stunning.
 The lay and set of her 2 inch planking is as good as any superbly built wooden boat of the later years of wooden boat building.
 The inner edges of her covering boards are beautifully scribed the full length of her decks as well as her bulwark framing.
-The deck and interesting the upper planks were pitched.
-All joins in her timberwork were done very precisely with an array of techniques for various parts of the ship.
+The deck and interestingly the upper planks were pitched.
+All joints in her timberwork were done very precisely with an array of techniques for various parts of the ship.
 Most of her planks are fastened with trenail or trunnel fastenings which is why she has held together so well.
 Some planking areas and decking are spiked onto the frames with iron dumps. the windlass has been beautifully crafted and was operated by hand with wooden spike handles.
 The hull was sheathed in Muntz metal to protect from the invasion of marine growth.
 Sawn planks and timbers have been adzed to shape to fit perfectly in position.
 Samples of the timbers used have been analysed by Dr Rod Wallace of the Anthropology depatment of Auckland University to identify the timbers used.
 All planks and minor timbers are Kauri and all framing elements (ribs, knees and sternpost etc) are Metrosideros (probably Pohutukawa).

 The recovery Process